bevyengine/bevy/examples/mobile/android_basic/readme.md

 [Play Store's minimum API to upload or update apps](https://developer.android.com/distribute/best-practices/develop/target-sdk). <!-- markdown-link-check-enable -->
 Users of older phones may want to use an older API when testing.

+Keep in mind that if you are using `bevy_audio` the minimum supported Android API version is 26 (Android 8/Oreo).

 To use a different API, the following fields must be updated in `Cargo.toml`:

 ```toml